 An expert doesn't cut corners.
 They learn the fundamentals.
 They learn deeply.

-With Rebuilding Rails, you'll build an MVC web framework, structured like Rails and using the same underlying libraries and tricks.
+With Rebuilding Rails you'll build a complete Ruby MVC framework from an empty directory.
+Your framework will be structured like Rails, using the same architecture and the same metaprogramming tricks.
 You'll learn the magic behind Rails.
 You'll finish each system and solidify your knowledge with structured exercises.
-And you'll understand Rails like only a framework builder can.
+And you'll get the gut-level understanding that only a framework builder has.

 You should rebuild if: